craig-mcd/configs/README.md

 # Configs

-General dumping ground for application config files.
+General dumping ground for application config files that I want to sync between computers.